THE MERIT SYSTEM

 - Focusing on whether your thoughts, words and deeds are making you money.
 This one is very common, sadly.

-- Thinking, speaking and behaving in ways you know will help you hold on to your position, your status or your power in society, in your family, among your friends or at work.
+- Thinking, speaking and behaving in ways you know will help you hold on to your position, your status or your power in society or among your friends or work colleagues.

-- Behaving in ways that upset others.
+- Behaving in ways that intentionally shock or upset others.
 This is called Energy Vampirism.
-Please read about it.
+Please read this article.

 - Thinking, speaking or acting in ways that just attract attention to yourself, or to someone else, or something else.
 This is not the same as doing good, although many people confuse the two.
 Some call this “prayer in public”.
 It is spoken of in the Bible.